bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - The cap_leak program uses a file descriptor to read /etc/zzz and then downgrades the privaledge to the RUID.
 It then executes a sh shell with execve().

 ![cap_leak_usingFd.png](../images/cap_leak_usingFd.png)
 - I ran cap_leak as a normal user and the program was able to cat zzz but it was not able to write to it directly.
 I then tried to to write to it using the file desctiptor but this was also unsucessful.
-This is likely due to the countermeasures in place.
+This is due to the countermeasures in place.